Sathila01/DSGP/README.md

 IRMAS: a dataset for instrument recognition in musical audio signals

-This dataset includes musical audio excerpts with annotations of the predominant instrument(s) present.
-It was used for the evaluation in the following article:

-Bosch, J. J., Janer, J., Fuhrmann, F., & Herrera, P. “A Comparison of Sound Segregation Techniques for Predominant Instrument Recognition in Musical Audio Signals”, in Proc.
-ISMIR (pp. 559-564), 2012

 IRMAS is intended to be used for training and testing methods for the automatic recognition of predominant instruments in musical audio.
 The instruments considered are: cello, clarinet, flute, acoustic guitar, electric guitar, organ, piano, saxophone, trumpet, violin, and human singing voice.
 This dataset is derived from the one compiled by Ferdinand Fuhrmann in his PhD thesis, with the difference that we provide audio data in stereo format, the annotations in the testing dataset are limited to specific pitched instruments, and there is a different amount and lenght of excerpts.